 Over to You

-Now, you’re ready to the actual metrics that you can tie unambiguously to your business goals and that you can explicitly translate into ROI.
+Now, you’re ready to start monitoring the actual metrics that you can tie unambiguously to your business goals and that you can explicitly translate into ROI.
 Does the above process make sense to you?
 Do you have any additional tips or pitfalls I’ve overlooked here?
 Look forward to a discussion!